Ralphbruens/Etherresistance/README.md

 [Apache Server](https://www.raspberrypi.org/documentation/remote-access/web-server/apache.md)

 ## Reflection
 While working on this project, the transcoding was done in different circles.
 From small sketches to test technical components to analogue try-outs.
 The process was quite organic, and research and transcoding made it clear that a website with a visual identity could be the right medium for everything to come together.
-Using a local server was also a nice addition to the concept, although it was sometimes difficult to get it to work properly.
+Using a local server was also a nice addition.

 ## Outcomes